How to create an adapter for the TFS Integration Platform - Part IX: IServerPathTranslationService

 First in the Platform’s Eyes

-There is an interesting thing that the platform does when it comes to server path translation, it creates this class first.
-This is before anything else, like the configuration service, so you need to make sure this class relies on very little, if any ,outside information.
-During the creation it also takes the root path from the filter items in your configuration and passes it to TranslateToCanonicalPathCaseSensitive to get the root neutral path.
-It needs to know this because it will want to strip this information out when it passes it to the other adapter and add it back when other adapters pass their paths to you.
+Here’s something interesting about server path translation: the platform creates this class first—before anything else, like the configuration service.
+It must rely on minimal (or ideally none) external information.
+During creation, it also takes the root path from the filter items in your configuration and passes it to TranslateToCanonicalPathCaseSensitive to get the root neutral path.
+It needs this because it will strip this information out when passing paths to other adapters and re-add it when they send paths back to you.